Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Abstract

 \section{Abstract}

-Recent contrastive multimodal vision-language models like CLIP have demonstrated robust open-world semantic understanding, becoming the standard image backbones for vision-language applications due to their aligned latent space.
-However, this practice has left powerful unimodal encoders for both vision and language underutilized in multimodal applications which raises a key question: Is there a plausible way to connect unimodal backbones for zero-shot vision-language tasks?
-To this end, we propose a novel approach that aligns vision and language modalities using only projection layers on pretrained, frozen unimodal encoders.
-Our method exploits the high semantic similarity between embedding spaces of well-trained vision and language models.
+Recent contrastive multimodal vision-language models like CLIP have demonstrated robust open-world semantic understanding, becoming the standard image backbones for vision-language applications.
+However, recent findings suggest high semantic similarity between well-trained unimodal encoders, which raises a key question: Is there a plausible way to connect unimodal backbones for vision-language tasks?
+To this end, we propose a novel framework that aligns vision and language using frozen unimodal encoders.
 It involves selecting semantically similar encoders in the latent space, curating a concept-rich dataset of image-caption pairs, and training simple MLP projectors.
 We evaluated our approach on 12 zero-shot classification datasets and 2 image-text retrieval datasets.
-Our best model, utilizing DINOv2 and All-Roberta-Large text encoder, achieves 76\(\%\) accuracy on ImageNet with a 20-fold reduction in data and 65 fold reduction in compute requirements.
-The proposed framework enhances the accessibility of model development while enabling flexible adaptation across diverse scenarios, offering an efficient approach to building multimodal models by utilizing existing unimodal architectures.
-Code and datasets will be released soon.
+Our best model, utilizing DINOv2 and All-Roberta-Large text encoder, achieves 76\(\%\) accuracy on ImageNet with a 20-fold reduction in data and 65-fold reduction in compute requirements compared multi-modal alignment where models are trained from scratch.
+The proposed framework enhances the accessibility of multimodal model development while enabling flexible adaptation across diverse scenarios.
+Code and curated datasets are available at \texttt{github.com/mayug/freeze-align}.